Vishnupriya609/100DaysofCoding/Day1.md

 - Pros: very fast and efficient
 - cons:No portability,manual memory management,&Unsafe operations(pointers,bufferflows)
 ## Why only Java?
--Java code is first compiled into bytecode,not direct machine code.
+- Java code is first compiled into bytecode,not direct machine code.
--This bytecode runs on the Java virtual machine(JVM),which interprets it for your specific system.
+- This bytecode runs on the Java virtual machine(JVM),which interprets it for your specific system.
--Because JVM exists on almost every platform,the same Java program can run anywhere without modification.
+- Because JVM exists on almost every platform,the same Java program can run anywhere without modification.
--pros: platform-independent,safer,automatic memory management.
+- pros: platform-independent,safer,automatic memory management.
--cons: slightly slower than direct machine code(through JIT compiler).
+- cons: slightly slower than direct machine code(through JIT compiler).
 ## What